 I don’t know why everyone is infected with this wanderlust, even sensible Mr Knightly.
 1

-I have written about each day’s visit or trek – the route highlights and difficulties; there are pages on the practicalities of getting there and back, accommodation and what I took with me (or wished I had or had not taken!) and there’s a section on how to find the path with my final reflections on making a secular pilgrimage.
+I have written about each day’s visit or trek – the route highlights and difficulties; there are pages on the practicalities of getting there and back, the accommodation, and what I took with me (or wished I had not taken!)
+Finally, there’s a section on how to find the path, with my final reflections on making a secular pilgrimage.

 The path respects the traditions of Orkney’s medieval pilgrims and particularly of the Earl Magnus (c.
-1080 – 1118), whose bones were supposed to have been taken around the mainland after he died.
-I visited the places associated with his history, death, and with Haakon’s, his cousin, he who ordered his murder.
-I got an incredible sense of the history and storytelling associated with these islands.
+1080 – 1118), who was buried, dug up, buried again, disinterred a second time, and eventually laid to rest in the cathedral which bears his name in Kirkwall.
+I visited the places associated with his history, his death, and with Haakon’s, the cousin who ordered his murder.
+There is an incredible sense of deep history and storytelling associated with these islands.

 St Magnus, Earl of Orkney, was a man of extraordinary distinction, tall, with a fine, intelligent look about him.
 He was a man of strict virtue, successful in war, wise, eloquent, generous and magnanimous, open-handed with money, sound with advice and altogether the most popular of men.2

-Like the other secular pilgrimages and long-distance walks I have completed, I took the opportunity to think and reflect.
+Like the other long-distance walks I have completed, I took the opportunity to think and reflect.
 Pilgrimage, by its very nature, raises some ‘big questions’ and allows time to think about them.

 ‘To choose silence is to be quiet with intent.’
 3